5r1kanth/GDPFall24-Group05/README.md

       **Interactive Video Elements**
       * **Interactive Quizzes within Videos:** Embed quizzes or assessments directly into video content, allowing students to answer questions and engage with material as they watch.
+      * **Annotations and Notes:** Allow students to add personal annotations or notes while watching videos, which they can reference later for revision.

 9.  **Role-Based Access Control:**